 The figures above were somewhat altered in 2018/19 after Defra said it was conscious of a few local authorities who were not stating all incidents or who had converted their reporting basis.

 Defra says it attached an additional question to WasteDataFlow to embrace all incidents to enhance transparency in the reported data.
-This combines customer/public reported and those recorded by and pro-actively removed by contractor teams.
+This combines customer/public reports and those recorded by and pro-actively removed by contractor teams.
 This is the more eminent 2018/19 data, but it is not relative to other years.

 Defra stated: “Many local authorities have changed the way they capture and report fly-tips over the past few years.
 So the differences over time should be interpreted with some caution.
 Defra is also conscious that the definitions used to define fly-tips in the guidance are paraphrased broadly by local authorities.”